 Year 4 - Spring Semester

-- NURS 9260 Applying EBP Health Care Settings
+- NURS 9260 Applying Evidence-Based Practice in Health Care Settings

 - DNP Faculty Bios

-Dr. Lynda J. Davidson is a Professor of Nursing in the School of Nursing and Health Sciences at Robert Morris University.
+Dr. Lynda J. Davidson is a Professor of Nursing in the School of Nursing, Education and Human Studies at Robert Morris University.
 She earned her Doctorate of Philosophy at Case Western Reserve University.
 Her research interests involve activity and attitudes of online faculty and teaching strategies for graduate students.
 She has multiple publications over the past years.

 Dr. Stephen Foreman is Professor of Health Economics at Robert Morris University, Pittsburgh, PA where he teaches health economics, health policy, statistics and health law and ethics in the University’s graduate programs.
 Dr. Foreman has been a Fulbright Scholar at the Crimea State Medical University, Simferopol, Crimea, where he lectured and conducted research in comparative international health policy.
 His research focuses on structure, performance and strategy in health insurance, hospital and physician markets and health insurance data.
 His work includes the international economics of aging, economic mechanisms as they relate to corruption and the economics of human trafficking.
 Dr. Foreman holds a Ph.D. in Health Economics from the University of California, Berkeley, a J.D. with Honors from the University of North Carolina and a Master in Public Administration from Harvard’s Kennedy School of Government where he was a Littauer Fellow.